srv1054/bots-tagger/README.md

 - `@tagger show keywords for <tag name>` - Will show all keywords tied to the specific tag (emoji) listed.
 For example: `@tagger show keywords for :businesscat:` (colons are optional)

 ## TODO
+- Ability to add/remove tags from slack channel
-- More graceful RTM disconnects
+- ~More graceful RTM disconnects~
 - ~Ability to send slack command to reload `tags.json` without having to restart the bot~
 - ~Clean up config.json for realz~
 - ~Ability to request all words assigned to a tag~